Spin alignment around TNG300-1 voids: Introduction

 On the observational aspect, the scenario for spin alignments with sheets remains unclear.
-Using observations based on photographic plate data, \cite{Lee2002} and \cite{Lee2007} concluded that galaxy spins tend to lie within sheets, whereas using SDSS data, \citep{Tempel2013} and \citet{Zhang2015} found that galaxy angular momenta points preferentially perpendicular to the plane of the sheet, albeit with a weak signal in both types of alignment.
+Using observations based on photographic plate data, \cite{Lee2002} and \cite{Lee2007} concluded that galaxy spins tend to lie within sheets, whereas using SDSS data, \cite{Tempel2013} and \cite{Zhang2015} found that galaxy angular momenta points preferentially perpendicular to the plane of the sheet, albeit with a weak signal in both types of alignment.
 The latter results seem consistent with the void result of V12, however, simulation--based results generally coincide in finding that angular momenta lay preferentially parallel to planar structures (e.g. \citealt{Libeskind2013}), and this tendency seems to get stronger with more massive haloes (e.g. \citealt{Forero-Romero2014}).
+Studies of correlations of galaxy shapes located approximately around one void radius have been inconclusive due to the small galaxy sample \citep[e.g.][]{Reischke2019}.
+Despite this, \citet{dAssignies2022} recently suggested the existence of two regimes for alignment: a large-scale regime of over twice the void radius where the alignment would be radial and an intermediate regime with a projected distance up to 1.5 void radius where the shapes would be aligned tangentially.
+The authors find this latter regime to be interesting because it would depend directly on the mass distribution inside the void and is therefore useful to extract physical information and constraints.
+They confirm tangential alignment of shapes in this intermediate regime only in voids with radii between 30-40~Mpc~$h^{-1}$.
+A comparison with our work is difficult, however, since they employ projected distances and a different void identifier.

-More recently, \citet{Codis2018} and \citet{Kraljic2019}, using the public \textsc{DisPerSE}\footnote{\url{http://www.iap.fr/users/sousbie/disperse.html}} (\citealt{Sousbie2013DisPerSE:Extractor}) algorithm to identify substructures in the Horizon-AGN and SIMBA simulations respectively, find a mass--dependent "spin-flip" for galaxies and haloes.
+On the other hand, \citet{Codis2018} and \citet{Kraljic2019}, using the public \textsc{DisPerSE}\footnote{\url{http://www.iap.fr/users/sousbie/disperse.html}} (\citealt{Sousbie2013DisPerSE:Extractor}) algorithm to identify substructures in the Horizon-AGN and SIMBA simulations respectively, find a mass--dependent ``spin-flip'' for galaxies and haloes.
 Their results agree on the spin of low-mass galaxies being more likely to lie within the plane of sheets while massive galaxies preferentially having a spin perpendicular to the sheets.

 There are several reasons for the inconclusive results mentioned previously.
 From the observational point of view, a main difficulty remains in relating observed shapes with spin directions or ellipsoidal orientations, using different methods and possibly yielding different results with the same sample.
 The signal itself, additionally, seems to depend significantly on the parameters used to select subsamples of galaxies (such as luminosity, morphology, colours, etc), which obstructs a clear comparison between different works.
 Furthermore, the small number of galaxies in voids imply that observational results in these environments have large statistical uncertainties (see \citealt{Zhang2015}).
 For these reasons, in addition to the improving computing power, simulation--based studies have thrived in this area, particularly in the search for alignments of baryonic and dark matter haloes with regards to the components of the large scale structure (see e.g. \citealt{Codis2018} and \citealt{Kraljic2019}).